charmbracelet/bubbletea/tutorials/commands/README.md

         case statusMsg:
             // The server returned a status message.
 Save it to our model.
 Also
-            // exit because we have nothing else to do. m.status = int(msg)
+            // tell the Bubble Tea runtime we ant to exit because we have
+            // nothing else to do.
+Don't worry, we'll still be able to render
+            // a final view with our status message. m.status = int(msg)
             return m, tea.Quit

         case errMsg:
             // There was an error.
 Note it in the model.
+And tell the runtime
-And exit the program. m.err = msg
+            // we're done and want to quit. m.err = msg
             return m, tea.Quit

         case tea.KeyMsg:
-            // Ctrl+c quits.
+            // Ctrl+c exits.
 Even with short running programs it's good to have
             // a quit key, just incase your logic is off.
 Users will be very
             // annoyed if they can't exit.
             if msg.Type == tea.KeyCtrlC {